Featuring: David Youngs, Sr. Loan Consultant & Assistant Vice President at Progressive Lending Solutions

 Freedom of flexibility.

 The sky is the limit.
-Doctors, Surgeon’s, Lawyers, etc. all make 6 figures.
-Yet most of them have tens (if not hundreds) of thousands in student loans, along with 50-60+ hour work weeks.
+Doctors, surgeons, and lawyers all make 6 figures, yet most of them have tens (if not hundreds) of thousands of dollars in student loans and have 50-60+ hour work weeks.
 David mentioned that one does not need a college degree to become a successful mortgage loan originator.
 “You can work a flexible schedule and do not need to acquire any student loan debt to get into this business.”

 Although this industry is physically less demanding than a lot of other professions, it is not easy.
 It takes a serious commitment to hard work and learning how to become an expert.
 It doesn’t happen overnight.